 Michigan Wheat Program Board of Directors 2021-2022

-Front Row: Lyn Uphaus, Jeffrey Krohn, Brent Wagner, Tony Bohac
+Front Row: Lyn Uphaus, Jeffery Krohn, Brent Wagner, Tony Bohac

 Not pictured: Carl Wagner III and David Milligan, ex-officio